puppetlabs/puppetfactory/README.md

 ## Usage

-1. Start with a standard Puppetlabs Training VM (tested on PE 3.2.3)
+1. Start with a standard Puppetlabs Training VM
 1. Configure it as `master.puppetlabs.vm` and install PE.
 1. Install this module and the `puppetlabs/pe_gem` module.
 1. Classify the master only (not default) with `puppetfactory`.